csurgay/linux/LinuxDistros.md

-# Top 20 Linux distros
+# Most important Linux distros
 ### Compiled by csurgay@gmail.com 2025

+Distros in this compilation have the highest impact on the widespread acceptance of OpenSource in operating systems.

 | Name | Name origin (short)  | Based on | Purpose / main goal | Creator / origin | Target domains | Key technical notes |
 |-----|-----------------------|----------|---------------------|------------------|----------------|---------------------|